 Tip: Attend our Digital Marketing Advanced workshop to learn the basics of SEO and other digital marketing strategies such as Google Ads.
-The workshop costs just $50 and is a great, low-cost way of learning about SEO, and providing you with an opportunity to ask questions.
+The workshop is currently being offered free of charge and provides you with an opportunity to learn about SEO and to ask questions.

 Choosing any supplier to work on your business comes with a degree of risk.
 Our tips on how to find the best contractor for your business covers the basics of hiring the right person to work with.

 In addition to following these general tips, you should be asking for the following from an SEO provider.